likeich/quran.sh/issues.md

 ---
 layout: page
-title: Mistakes in the Quran
+title: Issues in the Quran
 ---

 The Quran, revered by Muslims as the literal word of God, is a central text in Islam.
 The Quran itself makes several claims about its origin, preservation, and infallibility.
 Understanding these claims is essential to analyzing the implications of any errors or inconsistencies within the text.